charlesreid1/charlesreid1.github.io/pelican/content/ugr-wifi.md

 a prototype consumer device intended to connect to the internet.

-Further complicating things was the fact that we were focusing on **building a thing** - a data analysis pipeline - a workflow for extracting, storing, and analyzing sensor data.
+Further complicating things was the fact that we were focusing on **building a data acquisition system** - a data analysis pipeline - a workflow for extracting, storing, and analyzing sensor data.
 We were not focused on the specific types of questions that our specific type of data could answer.
-This was puzzling to the students (who could not see the intrinsic value of building a data analysis pipeline).
+This was a bit puzzling for the students (who could not see the intrinsic value of building a data analysis pipeline).
-Much of their time was spent struggling with what, exactly, we were supposed to be doing with the data.
+Much of their time was spent struggling with what, exactly, we were supposed to be doing with the data, and getting past a contaminated, consumer-centric view of the term "Internet of Things."

-It was, therefore, a major breakthrough when one of the students, as we were diving deeper into the data analysis portion and utilizing Python to visualize the data we were gathering, told me, "Looking back, I realize that I was thinking really narrowly about the whole project.
+It was, therefore, a major breakthrough when one of the students, as we were diving deeper into the data analysis portion, utilizing Python to plot the data, quantitatively analyze it, and better understand it, told me, "Looking back, I realize that I was thinking really narrowly about the whole project.
 I thought we were going to build a 'smart' device, like a business project.
 But now I realize our project has a bigger scope, because of the analysis part."

 That, in a nutshell, was **precisely** the intention of the project.